School's Governor Report and Core Offer

 - Updating the School’s SEND register throughout the year to coincide with the School census, and keeping up-to-date records of children’s progress and learning needs

-- Keeping an up-to-date Development Plan which includes Self Evaluation for SEND which is discussed and shared in meetings with the Head Teacher and SEND Governor
+- Keeping an up-to-date Development Plan which includes Self Evaluation for SEND which is discussed and shared in meetings with the SEND Governor

-- Providing support for other staff and voluntary helpers so that they can help children with SEND in their care to achieve the best progress possible (e.g. through modelling approaches and cascading/ organising external training identified through CPD reviews with the Head Teacher
+- Providing support for other staff and voluntary helpers so that they can help children with SEND in their care to achieve the best progress possible (e.g. through modelling approaches and cascading/ organising external training identified through CPD reviews.

 - Working in a multi-agency capacity with children, parents/carers, class teachers and other professionals to develop EHC Plans (in the case that this would be required)